OSGeo/gdal/doc/source/programs/ogr2ogr.rst

 .. option:: -append

-    Append to existing layer instead of creating new
+    Append to existing layer instead of creating new.
+This option also enables :option:`-update`.

 .. option:: -upsert